joeyan/gaussian_splatting/MATH.md

 #### Optimizing 3D Gaussians

 The 3D gaussians are represented by a $3x3$ covariance matrix.
 The symmetry of the matrix can be maintained by only optimizing the 6 parameters in the upper triangular portion of the matrix but it is much more difficult to constrain the matrix to be positive semi-definite.
 Instead of optimizing the 3D covariance matrix directly, the authors construct the matrix representation of an ellipsoid from 3 scale terms and a 3D rotation.
+This process is effectively an inverse Principal Component Analysis.

 The covariance matrix can be decomposed into its eigenvalues and eigenvectors:
 $$ \Sigma \boldsymbol{v} = \lambda \boldsymbol{v} $$